In this article you will learn how to update your address with the NHS and answers to any of your common questions.

 And it’s easily done, because we are human and can forget.

-The best way to update your address with your GP is to give them a call.
+The best way to update your address with your GP is to update them online using SlothMove’s change of address service.
+This can be done online in 2 minutes and you can update other institutions, such as HMRC, at the same time.
 If you’re moving areas (and therefore changing GP’s) you only need to inform your new GP.

 Their systems will inform your old practice.
 That said, if you want to be extra careful and are expecting sensitive materials you can reduce the risk of mistakes by letting both practices know.